A little bit of history.

 Her award-winning black comedy Iron was published in the UK collection All Those Things You Never Thought Mattered.
 Ros’s flash fiction has also won several awards and been published in the 2021 collection Twice Not Shy.

-Since 2018, Ros has been writing her first novella, How To Shame The Devil, the story of an old man caught up in a #MeToo scandal from his past.
+In 2018, Ros began writing her first novel, How To Shame The Devil, the story of an old man caught up in a #MeToo scandal from his past.
 In 2020, the manuscript of How To Shame The Devil was awarded an inaugural Writer-In-Residence Fellowship by the National Trust of Western Australia.

 Outside of writing, she’s a passionate advocate for dignity in aged care, has been an ambassador for Alzheimer's WA and is currently the Deputy Chair of the WA Government’s Carers Advisory Council.
 Ros has three children, none of whom will read anything she writes.